 Articles / chapters in edited collections

-“Lyric at the Limits of Rhetoric in Shakespeare’s The Rape of Lucrece,” in Elizabethan Narrative Poems: The State of Play, ed.
-Lynn Enterline; series editor, Lena Orlin, et al. (Bloomsbury Arden Shakespeare, forthcoming).
+“Poetry at the Limits of Rhetoric in Shakespeare’s The Rape of Lucrece,” in Elizabethan Narrative Poems: The State of Play, ed.
+Lynn Enterline; series editor, Lena Orlin, et al. (London: Bloomsbury Arden Shakespeare, forthcoming).

 "'Lamentable objects': ekphrasis and historical materiality in Shakespeare’s The Rape of Lucrece," in Ekphrastic Encounters: New Interdisciplinary Essays on Literature and the Visual Arts, eds.
-David Kennedy and Richard Meek (Manchester University Press, forthcoming 2018)
+David Kennedy and Richard Meek (Manchester: Manchester University Press, 2018).

 "They See and Keep Silent: On Interpreting a Queen or a Poem that Looks Back at You," The Spenser Review, 48.2.2 (Spring-Summer 2018).

-“Object Lessons: Reification and Renaissance Epitaphic Poetry,” in The Insistence of Art: Aesthetic Philosophy after Early Modernity, edited by Paul Kottman (Fordham University Press, 2017).
+“Object Lessons: Reification and Renaissance Epitaphic Poetry,” in The Insistence of Art: Aesthetic Philosophy after Early Modernity, edited by Paul Kottman (New York: Fordham University Press, 2017).